types

 Added in version 1.4.28: - added the ExternalType mixin which generalizes the cache_ok flag to both the TypeDecorator and UserDefinedType classes.

-property python_type: Type[UUID]
+property python_type: type[UUID]

 Return the Python type object expected to be returned by instances of this type, if known.